MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-power-automate.md

    > [!div class="mx-imgBorder"]
    > ![Power Automate connector showing Create a Flow action](media/power-automate-connector-create-flow.png "Power Automate connector showing Create a Flow action")

 1. In Power Automate, select one of the available triggers to create your preferred flow.
-If you're creating your first flow, you'll need to authenticate with the Power Automate connector first.
+If you're creating your first flow, you'll need to allow access for the Power Automate connector first.